The Adventures of Super Diaper Baby: Plot

-The following night, Rip Van Tinkle puts Petey in the Robo Kitty 3000, before he evaporates and rains pee on people.
-Soon, the pee drops break into houses to steal toilets for the Robo Kitty 3000 to destroy.
-One drop gets caught by Billy, so it tricks him into thinking that it will repair the toilet, gives him a juice box in bed, then the Kitty destroys the toilet.
-The next day, Mr. and Mrs. Hoskins are in pain, and they put on diapers, while the mayor decides to drain the pool.
-The pee drops unite to recreate Rip Van Tinkle, while Petey steals diapers to sell to the people who were robbed of toilets.
-Rip Van Tinkle takes Petey's money, and the cat soaks him up with toilet paper.
-Super Diaper Baby and Diaper Dog arrive, only for Petey to evolve the Robo Kitty 3000 into the Supa-Mecha Kitty 3000.
-Super Diaper Baby flies to buy catnip and pour it inside the control seat.
-Petey goes crazy after smelling the catnip, bounces around, and detaches the Supa-Mecha Kitty 3000's head.
+The following night, in a sequence parodying How the Grinch Stole Christmas!, Tinkle creates a new invention, the Robo Kitty 3000, before he evaporates himself and rains pee onto the town below.
+The pee drops break into houses and steal all the town's toilets, which are then destroyed by the Robo Kitty 3000, piloted by Petey.
+One drop is caught by Billy, so it tricks him into thinking that it is merely taking the toilet for repair, gives him a juice box and sends him to bed.

+The next day, the lack of toilets leaves everyone with a desperate need to urinate.
+Mr. and Mrs. Hoskins put on diapers to solve the problem, while the mayor decides to drain the local pool for everyone to pee in.
+Rip van Tinkle reconstitutes himself, while Petey steals diapers to sell to the people who were robbed of toilets.
+After an argument over who should get the money from their trickery, Petey soaks up Tinkle with a giant roll of toilet paper from a nearby store, flicking one final drop of pee away.
+Super Diaper Baby and Diaper Dog arrive, only for Petey to transform the Robo Kitty 3000 into the Supa-Mecha Kitty 3000.
+Realising they cannot defeat Petey conventionally, Super Diaper Baby flies to buy a large tub of catnip and pours it into the Super-Mecha Kitty 3000's control dome.
+Petey goes crazy after smelling the catnip, bounces around, and detaches the Supa-Mecha Kitty 3000's head in a fit of glee.
 Super Diaper Baby and Diaper Dog grab Petey and carry him to jail.

-A drop of pee gets flicked up and lands in the Mayor's pool, where it grows into an enlarged Rip Van Tinkle, whom the duo finds wreaking havoc at the train tracks.
-Rip Van Tinkle uses the train as nunchucks and hits both of them.
-Rip Van Tinkle overpowers the two and smashes a building on top of them.
-Super Diaper Baby remembers that a week before, he put his juice box in the freezer and it froze solid, giving Diaper Dog the idea to push down on the Earth.
-It works and makes the Earth move farther from the Sun.
-Rip Van Tinkle freezes, and Diaper Dog and Super Diaper Baby carry Rip Van Tinkle, while Super Diaper Baby gets an idea of how to cheer up his father.
+The drop of pee Petey flicked away earlier lands in the pee-filled pool, where it grows into an enlarged Rip Van Tinkle.
+Super Diaper Baby and Diaper Dog find him wreaking havoc at the train tracks.
+Using a passing train as nunchucks, Rip Van Tinkle overpowers the two and smashes a building on top of them.
+Super Diaper Baby remembers that a week before, he put his juice box in the freezer and it froze solid, giving Diaper Dog an idea.
+The two push down on the Earth, moving it farther from the Sun and lowering the outside temperature, and Rip Van Tinkle freezes.
+Diaper Dog and Super Diaper Baby carry Rip Van Tinkle away, while Super Diaper Baby gets an idea of how to cheer up his father.

-Back at the Hoskins' house, Billy tells Mr. Hoskins that there was an ice monster outside and that he was brave enough to stand up to it.
-Diaper Dog, hiding behind and making a voice for Rip Van Tinkle, talks to Mr. Hoskins.
-The "ice monster" is "scared" of Mr. Hoskins' talking and leaves Earth.
-While someone asks for Mr. Hoskins' autograph, Super Diaper Baby and Diaper Dog take Rip Van Tinkle to Uranus, only for Deputy Doo-Doo to say "The Baby again."
-They return to Earth, and take a picture with Mr. and Mrs. Hoskins with a news reporter and put out a newspaper saying, "Diaper Clad Dad Saves The Earth!".
+Back at the Hoskins' house, Billy tells Mr. Hoskins that there is an ice monster outside, requesting his father's help in defeating it.
+Diaper Dog tricks Mr. Hoskins into thinking that the "ice monster" is "scared" of Mr. Hoskins, before lifting Tinkle up and depositing him on Uranus (where Deputy Doo-Doo is still visible).
+They return to Earth, and a news reporter takes a picture of them with Mr. and Mrs. Hoskins, for a newspaper article titled: "Diaper Clad Dad Saves The Earth!".